keptn/lifecycle-toolkit/README.md

 An example is available [here](./examples/taskonly-hello-keptn/http/taskdefinition.yaml).

-Finally, `KeptnTaskDefinition` can build on top of other `KeptnTaskDefinition`.
+Finally, `KeptnTaskDefinition` can build on top of other `KeptnTaskDefinition`s.
 This is a common use case where a general function can be re-used in multiple places with different parameters.

 ```yaml